 Sea Kayaking in Abel Tasman National Park

 Where to Sleep: Well worth the splurge, the palatial two-room Wakefield Quay House sits on the Nelson waterfront, offering sprawling Tasman Bay views and well-appointed digs.
-The plush pad is run by an animated husband-and-wife team who enjoy entertaining guests on the deck during the daily sunset happy hour (included in the rates); Wi-Fi and cooked-to-order breakfast is also included (from $218/night).
+The plush pad is run by an animated husband-and-wife team who enjoy entertaining guests on the deck during the daily sunset happy hour (included in the rates); wifi, and cooked-to-order breakfast is also included.

 Whale Watching in Kaikoura

 Where to Sleep: Book one of Bay Cottages' five budget-friendly beach cottages on South Bay, offering basic but spacious digs (which can sleep four), including loaded kitchenettes, all just a stone’s throw from the coast.
 More modern motel-style units are also available.
-The friendly fellow who owns the place will even invite guests out crawfishing on occasion, a popular local pastime (from $83/night).
+The friendly fellow who owns the place will even invite guests out crawfishing on occasion, a popular local pastime.

 Diving and Snorkeling in the Poor Knights Islands

 Set 14 miles off the coast of Tutukaka, the Poor Knights Islands offer amazing subtropical diving and snorkeling in the Poor Knights Marine Reserve (so good, in fact, that oceanographer Jacques Cousteau once ranked the isles amongst the planet’s 10 best dive sites).
-Fed by warm currents that come in from the Coral Sea, the waters here offer warmer temps and better visibility than anywhere else in New Zealand, and afford an underwater landscape complete with sea caves (including the world’s largest), dramatic drop-offs, kelp forests, and plenty of marine wildlife, with more than 125 fish species represented.
+Fed by warm currents that come in from the Coral Sea, the waters here offer warmer temps and better visibility than anywhere else in New Zealand and afford an underwater landscape complete with sea caves (including the world’s largest), dramatic drop-offs, kelp forests, and plenty of marine wildlife, with more than 125 fish species represented.
 Head out for a full-day tour of the Poor Knights with the pros at Dive!
-Tutukaka, including boat transfers, gear rental, and expert guides ($205/person with two dives, $123 for snorkeling).
+Tutukaka, including boat transfers, gear rental, and expert guides.

 Where to Sleep: The Riverbank B & B Homestay is a tidy one-room stay set on 2.5 acres of lush land.
-Run by a chatty husband-and-wife team, standard B & B room rates can be upgraded to “homestay” status, incorporating full board with evening meals (owner Melva is quite the cook), accompanied by wine and the colorful company of your hosts (from $99/night; from $132/night with all meals).
+Run by a chatty husband-and-wife team, standard B & B room rates can be upgraded to “homestay” status, incorporating full board with evening meals (owner Melva is quite the cook), accompanied by wine and the colorful company of your hosts.